-(b) Identification of all individuals to be employed by the licensee to manage the premises proposed for license authority;

-(c) Identification of the premises proposed to be licensed;

-(d) Statement of the type of event to be licensed, type and extent of entertainment to be offered, expected patronage overall and by minors, and proposed hours of operation;

-(e) A written proposal showing compliance with the food service standards of OAR 845-006-0462;

-(f) The recommendation of the local governing body where the licensed premises will be located; and

-(g) Processing fee established by Commission rule.

-(10) A plan for managing patronage by minors under subsections (8)(a) and (9)(a) of this rule must meet the following requirements:

-(a) If the large-scale catered event premises or temporary use of an annual licensed premises will be on any part of a premises, room, or area with an annual license issued by the Commission, the Commission must be convinced that the plan will follow the minor posting and control plan, including any temporary relaxation of the minor posting, assigned to that premises, room, or area under the annual license.
-The Commission must also be convinced that the plan will prevent minors from gaining access to alcoholic beverages and any portion of the licensed premises prohibited to minors.
+- (b) Identification of all individuals to be employed by the licensee to manage the premises proposed for license authority; - (c) Identification of the premises proposed to be licensed; - (d) Statement of the type of event to be licensed, type and extent of entertainment to be offered, expected patronage overall and by minors, and proposed hours of operation; - (e) A written proposal showing compliance with the food service standards of OAR 845-006-0462; - (f) The recommendation of the local governing body where the licensed premises will be located; and - (g) Processing fee established by Commission rule. - (10) A plan for managing patronage by minors under subsections (8)(a) and (9)(a) of this rule must meet the following requirements: - (a) If the large-scale catered event premises or temporary use of an annual licensed premises will be on any part of a premises, room, or area with an annual license issued by the Commission, the Commission must be convinced that the plan will follow the minor posting and control plan, including any temporary relaxation of the minor posting, assigned to that premises, room, or area under the annual license.
+The Commission must also be convinced that the plan will prevent minors from gaining access

-(b) If the catered or temporary use of an annual licensed premises will not be on any part of a premises, room, or area with an annual license issued by the Commission, the Commission must be convinced that the plan will prevent minors from gaining access to alcoholic beverages and any portion of the licensed premises the Commission prohibits to minors.

-(11) Minors are prohibited from the large-scale catered event premises or temporary use of an annual licensed premises or portions of the licensed premises as follows:

-(a) Minors may not sit or stand at a bar; however, minors may sit or stand at a food counter;

-(b) Minors may not be in an area where there are video lottery games, social games, or nude entertainment or where such activities are visible;

-(c) Minors may not be in an area where the licensee's approved written plan designates that minors will be excluded.

-(12) The Commission may deny, cancel or restrict temporary off-premises license use for large-scale private catering or temporary use of an annual license for any reason for which the Commission may deny, cancel or restrict a regular license.

-(13) The Commission may deny or restrict temporary offpremises license use for large-scale private catering or temporary use of an annual license events if the applicant has a serious violation history within the past 36 months.

-(14) When the Commission approves a written plan under subsections (8)(a) or (9)(a) of this rule, the licensee must follow that written plan.
-Failure to follow that written plan is a Category III violation.

-(15) If the licensee fails to prevent minors from gaining access to alcoholic beverages or fails to prevent minors from gaining access to any portion of the large-scale private catering or temporary use licensed premises prohibited to minors, the Commission may immediately prohibit minors from the licensed premises or portion(s) of the premises.
+- to alcoholic beverages and any portion of the licensed premises prohib- - (b) If the catered or temporary use of an annual licensed premises will not be on any part of a premises, room, or area with an annual license issued by the Commission, the Commission must be convinced that the plan will prevent minors from gaining access to alcoholic beverages and any portion of the licensed premises the Commission prohibits to minors. - (11) Minors are prohibited from the large-scale catered event premises or temporary use of an annual licensed premises or portions of the licensed premises as follows: - (a) Minors may not sit or stand at a bar; however, minors may sit or stand at a food counter; - (b) Minors may not be in an area where there are video lottery games, social games, or nude entertainment or where such activities are visible: - (c) Minors may not be in an area where the licensee's approved written plan designates that minors will be excluded. - (12) The Commission may deny, cancel or restrict temporary offpremises license use for large-scale private catering or temporary use of an annual license for any reason for which the Commission may deny, cancel or restrict a regular license. - (13) The Commission may deny or restrict temporary off-premises license use for large-scale private catering or temporary use of an annual license events if the applicant has a serious violation history within the past 36 months. - (14) The Commission shall limit approval of the temporary use of an annual license to the same applicant at the same location to no more than 31 license days from January 1 to December 31 of each year. - (15) When the Commission approves a written plan under subsections (8)(a) or (9)(a) of this rule, the licensee must follow that written plan.
+Failure to follow that written plan is a Category III violation. - (16) If the licensee fails to prevent minors from gaining access to alcoholic beverages or fails to prevent minors from gaining access to any portion of the large-scale private catering or temporary use licensed premises prohibited to minors, the Commission may immediately prohibit minors from the licensed premises or portion(s) of the premises.

+Stat.
+Auth.: ORS 471, including 471.030, 471.040, 471.730(1) & (5) Stats.
+Implemented: ORS 471.184(2)